snygt2007/Gita_Insight_Project2019/README.md

 This tool is developed for the USPTO.

 ## Motivation for this project format:
-- **Insight_Project_Framework** : Put all source code for production within structured directory
+- **backend** : Put all source code for production within structured directory.
+It contains model, data, and code
 - **tests** : Put all source code for testing in an easy to find location
-- **configs** : Enable modification of all preset variables within single directory (consisting of one or many config files for separate tasks)
-- **data** : This repository includes a query image and some input logo images that can be used to test the code.
-- **build** : Include scripts that automate building of a standalone environment
-- **static** : Any images or content to include in the README or web framework if part of the pipeline
+- **static** : Any images or content to include in the web framework
+- **templates** : Flask web page templates
+- **online_search.py** : This maps the web page requests to the backend modules

 ## Setup
 Clone repository and update python path